 During cold power-up (master switch on and power applied to the unit), the system performs a series of built-in tests (BIT) then prepares itself for use.
 If the unit was on (active) in the past, it will go directly into the on (active) state and defaults to the N mode, else it will only display 'OFF'.
-The initialization (start-up) routine establishes communications with each $O_2$ distributor unit and powers up the Remotely Controlled Regulator unit (RCV-RCR or IPR).
+The initialization (start-up) routine establishes communications with each O2 distributor unit, powers up the Remotely Controlled Regulator unit (RCV-RCR or IPR).
 The control head issues a start-up command to each station in sequence starting with station one.
-At this point, each station distributor unit performs a BIT.
-A blast of $O_2$ will indicate that each station is ready.
-After all stations have demonstrated their readiness, the system is ready for preflight test and use.
+During such, each station distributor unit performs a BIT.
+A blast of O2 will ensue to display that each station is ready.
+After all stations have demonstrated their readiness the system is ready for preflight test and use.

-If the control head BIT (built-in test) encounters a problem internally during power-up or run time (such as an internal system error or issue with the electrical power connections to the $O_2$ distributor units), the control head will immediately shut down (like a breaker switch) and clear the LCD display, showing only the letters Err (general error) or Er4 (low input voltage) on the LCD.
-In addition, the $O_2$ icon will glow red.
+During power-up, or run-time if the Control Head BIT (Built-In Test) encounters a problem internally, where the system deems itself not usable, or with the electrical power connections to the O2 distributor units that result in an excess power drain, the control head will (like a breaker switch) instantly shut-down and clear the LCD display showing only the letters Err (general error) or Er4 (low input voltage) on the LCD.
+In addition, the O2 icon will glow red.
 This condition can be cleared with the CLR/OFF button.
 Error conditions will cause the ALM signal for an enunciator panel to go low.

-To clear this error message push the CLR/OFF button.
-The system will then show OFF.
-If $O_2$ is needed, use the emergency $O_2$ bypass switch.
+To clear this error message push the ${\it CLR/OFF}$ button.
+The system will then show ${\it OFF}$.
+If O2 is needed use the emergency O2 bypass switch.